wayism/org/content/books/jesus-the-wayist/_index.md

 ### theWAY of Lord Jesus Before the Judeo-Christian Religion

+The book that is changing how lukewarm and ex-Christians understand the world and reclaim their spirituality.

 Ever feel like something's missing in religious teaching?
 Like there's a deeper truth behind all the doctrine and rules?
 You're not alone.
 Millions of people sense there's something more authentic, more transformative than what religion offers.

 Two thousand years ago, a divine being incarnated in Galilee as the man Jesus to reawaken humanity to an ancient teaching called theWAY.
 This wasn't a religion, but a practical path of spiritual evolution teaching humans their true purpose — attending this school of divinity for soul beings, to develop from soul-beings into immortal spiritual beings.
 Lord Jesus taught this wisdom from Egypt to India, showing people how to connect directly with divine reality through energy healing and conscious transformation.

+Here is the <a href="https://www.amazon.com/Jesus-Wayist-Teaching-Christians-Religion-ebook/dp/B0DSBH3D8K" target="_blank" rel="noopener noreferrer">Amazon.com link</a>.
+E-books, print books, and audiobooks are also available from most online retailers including Spotify, Kobo, Walmart, and other.

 ## The Great Transformation